MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 ## Consolidated services

-The following Defender for Endpoint URLs consolidated under the streamlined domain should no longer be required for connectivity if `*.endpoint.security.microsoft.com` is allowed and devices are onboarded using the streamlined onboarding package.
+The following Defender for Endpoint URLs consolidated under the simplified domain should no longer be required for connectivity if `*.endpoint.security.microsoft.com` is allowed and devices are onboarded using the streamlined onboarding package.
 You will need to maintain connectivity with other required services not consolidated that are relevant to your organization (for example, CRL, SmartScreen/Network Protection, and Windows Update).

-For the updated list of required URLs, see [Download the spreadsheet here](https://go.microsoft.com/fwlink/?linkid=2248278).
+For the updated list of required URLs, see [STEP 1: Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).

 > [!IMPORTANT]
 > If you are configuring using IP ranges, you will need to separately configure the EDR cyberdata service.
 This service is not consolidated on an IP level.
 See section below for more details.